IBM/health-records-system/README.md

 In particular, this project aims to produce, and describe examples for the following case studies:

-- create a Java integration example with a COBOL z/OS backend
+- create a Java integration with a COBOL z/OS backend code pattern
-- use some data analytics - Watson or Machine learning in this context
+- use some data analytics - Watson or ML code pattern
-- create a serverless example with a COBOL z/OS backend
+- create a serverless with a COBOL z/OS backend code pattern
-- create content around a private cloud/zOS integration
+- create a private cloud/zOS integration code pattern
-- possibly integrate blockchain based records with z/OS
+- integrate blockchain based records with z/OS [ code pattern - Ash ]
-- establish a modular demonstrable app that can be always ready to share these examples with developers, clients, analysts
+- establish a modular demonstrable app that can be always ready to share these examples with developers, clients, analysts [ client/analyst demo]

 Run a patient simulation to populate and trigger the system